rockettheme/docs/Docs/phpbb/start/install.md

 ![][install3]

 The requirements page checks your current hosting account against the requirements needed to run phpBB3.
-If your host meets the minimum requirements, you'll be able to proceed to the next step.
+If your host meets the minimum requirements, you will be able to proceed to the next step.

 The current requirements for phpBB3 are listed below: